|Minimum Stay||3 - 7 nights|

-This charismatic old stone cottage, probably originally a fisherman's cottage, sleeps four people.
+This charismatic old stone cottage in Lepetani, probably originally a fisherman's cottage, sleeps four people.
 The walls are about a metre thick helping to keep it cool in summer and warmer in winter.
 It is front line to the Boka fjord so the views from the terrace and house are absolutely stunning.
-Across the water is the village of Kamenari - the other ferry port - and rising behind the village are the mountains.
+Across the water is the village of Kamenari - the ferry runs between Lepetani (by the house) and Kamenari - and rising behind the village are the mountains.

 There is a single track road that runs between the house and the water but as the house is set behind the terrace you cannot see the road and will not be disturbed by it.